Its-Rohzz/project-2048-game-repo/README.md

 #### 👨‍💻Login in 3rd  Docker-server (root user)
-- install Docker
+###### install Docker
-$ FOLLOW THIS WEBSITE TO INSTALL LATEST VERSION OF DOCKER https://docs.docker.com/engine/install/ubuntu/
+      apt install docker.io -y
-$ service docker start
+      service docker start
-$ service docker enable
+      service docker enable
-$ service docker status  ----check docker server is now active or inactive-----
+      service docker status

-- Ensure that you have to login your docker-hub account in this docker server for pullling the docker-images

-/// Login in 4th Devloper server (root user)
+#### 👨‍💻Login in 4th Devloper server (root user)
-- install git for devloper like they will change the code and commit that code and push into git-hub
+###### install git for devloper like they will change the code and commit that code and push into git-hub
-$ yum install git -y
+      apt install git -y

-                  👻👻👻👻👻👻 HERE YOU DONE YOUR 1ST STEP...LETS MOVE TO 2ND STEP 👻👻👻👻👻👻
+### 👻👻👻👻👻👻 HERE YOU DONE YOUR 1ST STEP...LETS MOVE TO 2ND STEP 👻👻👻👻👻👻

-/// Then do passwordless authentication in docker server and Ansible server for give access of docker server to our ansible server for run the commands in Docker server
+**Do passwordless authentication in docker server and Ansible server for give access of docker server to our ansible server for run the commands in Docker server**

--Go to the Docker server (root user)
+#### 👨‍💻Go to the Docker server (root user)
 $cd /etc/ssh    -----go to this path then open sshd_config file using vim
 $vim sshd_config   ----give yes permission to in "password authentication" then uncomment the "permitrootlogin" & remove that "prhibit password" and type here "yes" in front of permitrootlogin and then save it
 $ cd ../..   ----come back